Skip to main content

 Where we are now . . .

-Lafayette and Longmont City Councils and Erie Town Council have not yet reached a decision.
-Each has asked for more input.
+Lafayette and Longmont City Councils and Erie Town Council did not reach a decision in 2024.
+Each asked for more input.

 A livable minimum wage strengthens a local economy and benefits employers and employees alike.